cheredia19/each-us-presidential-election-test/README.md

   }}
  />

-## 1796
+## 1796 | John Adams (F) v.
+Thomas Jefferson (DR)

 ### Popular and electoral votes by candidate

 A worn-out George Washington refused to consider a third term.
 He supported his Vice President, **John Adams**.
+Thomas Pinckney, Samuel Adams, Oliver Ellsworth, and John Jay also participated in the Federalist ticket.

-Their opponents were former Secretary of State **Thomas Jefferson** and Senator Aaron Burr on the Democratic-Republican ticket.
+Their opponents were former Secretary of State **Thomas Jefferson** and Senator Aaron Burr on the Democratic-Republican side.
 At this point, each man from any party ran alone, as the formal position of *running mate* had not yet been established.

 The Constitution in 1796 required presidential electors to place the names of two individuals on their ballots; the candidate with the highest vote count, if a majority, became the president and the runner-up the vice president.